openstack/freezer/doc/source/user/freezer-agent.rst

-In order to use SSH to backup, "--storage ssh" and "--container %path-to-folder-with-backups-on-remote-machine%" options must be spesified.
+In order to use SSH to backup, "--storage ssh" and "--container %path-to-folder-with-backups-on-remote-machine%" options must be specified.
 Also ssh-username, ssh-host parameters must be supplied. ssh-port parameter is optional and Freezer use default ssh port 22 if not specified.

 Backup example: